ThommCroft/StockMarketScreener/docs/03-DATA-FLOW-SCREENING-LOGIC.md

 This document provides detailed, technical description of how data flows through the Stock Market Screener system.
 It complements the Architecture Design Document by providing implementation-level details and decision logic at each stage.

 **Target Audience:** Developers implementing each component
 **Scope:** Complete data transformation from company list to qualified results
+**Investment Alignment:** All criteria from Investment Requirements v3.0 implemented

 ---